FDUDSDE/KDD2022CLARE/README.md

 # KDD2022CLARE

 > **Note**
-> - <span style="color:blue"> We release a new implementation version on September 2023 with more elegant Locator implementation.
-Please check out our new version! </span>
+> <span style="color:blue"> We release **a new implementation** on September 2023 with more elegant Locator implementation.
+Please check out our new version!
+For CLARE v1, the codes are archived in `old_version` folder.</span>

-This is our implementation for KDD 2022 Research Track Full Paper: **CLARE: A Semi-supervised Community Detection Algorithm**
+This is the official implementation for KDD 2022 Research Track Full Paper: **CLARE: A Semi-supervised Community Detection Algorithm**

 Check out all the related resources: [[Paper](https://dl.acm.org/doi/10.1145/3534678.3539370 )]  [[Video](https://www.bilibili.com/video/BV1As4y1C7mX/ )] [[Slides](https://wxxshirley.github.io/slides/KDD2022CLARE.pdf )] !